OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Discussion and Conclusions

 This work marks the close of the \ozdes reverberation mapping program, and, in conjunction with the final RM data release of the Sloan Digital Sky Survey by \citet{SDSS-Shen_2023}, the end of the first generation of industrial scale high redshift reverberation mapping. \ozdes has measured lags for $62$ AGN, including $8$, $25$ and $29$ measurements from the \hbeta, \mgii and \civ reverberating lines, respectively, and we have in this work presented an additional $246$ SMBH masses from single epoch methods.
 These $308$ SMBH masses represent a significant contribution to the number of high redshift black hole mass measurements.
 The SMBHs range in mass from $2.3 \times 10^6 M_\odot$ to $4.0 \times 10^9 M_\odot$, putting our most massive measurement at the higher range of presently observed SMBHs.

-Supplementing \ozdes data with existing lags from the literature, we provide the best and most reliable constraints to date on the radius-luminosity relationship for sub-Eddington \hbeta and \mgii lags.
-We are unable to fit a single relationship for \civ due to a disparity in the trends for low and high redshift sources.
+Supplementing \ozdes data with existing lags that are consistent \ozdes's high-redshift sources, we provide significantly improved constraints on the radius-luminosity relationship for sub-Eddington \hbeta and \mgii lags.
 For all lines, we do not find a strong impact from accretion rate or emission line broadening as a single epoch lag predictor.
-Applying our \mgii $R-L$ relationship to ULAS J1120+0641, a particularly distant SMBH observed by JWST at a redshift of $z=7.09$ \citep{Banados_2017}, we recover a mass of $M=3.53^{+1.73}_{-1.22} \times 10^8 \msol$, slightly lower than \citet{Banados_2017}'s estimate of $8\times10^8 \msol$.
+Applying our \mgii $R-L$ relationship to ULAS J1120+0641, a particularly distant SMBH observed by JWST at a redshift of $z=7.09$ and a luminosity of $\log_{10}(L_{3000\angstrom}=46.47)$ and \mgii line FWHM of $2,500^{+480}_{-320}$ \citep{Banados_2017}, we recover a mass of $M=3.39^{+5.38}_{-2.10} \times 10^8 \msol$, slightly lower, but still consistent with, \citet{Banados_2017}'s estimate of $8\times10^8 \msol$.

-Our single epoch relations for \hbeta and \mgii have a significantly smaller scatter than those of the final \sdss release, $\sim0.25$ dex against their $\sim 0.45$ dex, offering a precise and broadly applicable tool for estimating SMBH masses to higher redshifts.
+Our single epoch relations for \hbeta and \mgii have a significantly smaller scatter than those of the final \sdss release, $\sim0.25$ dex against their $\sim 0.45$ dex.
+As these $R-L$ relations are tuned over a large redshift range, they offer a broadly applicable tool for estimating SMBH masses to higher redshifts.
 We also offer the best constrained \civ $R-L$ fit at high redshift, but we recommend some caution in extrapolating this relation beyond the luminosity range of the available RM-data (i.e. $L_{1350\angstrom}>10^{47} \mathrm{erg/s}$).

+Using our new $R-L$ relations, we make single epoch mass estimates for $246$ AGN up to redshift $z=2.480$.
+In these estimates we are able to observe a dearth of massive AGN, with the upper range of AGN mass trending downwards at recent cosmic times.
 We note that measurements we present are subject to a selection function that depends on interaction between the physical properties of the AGN, the varied analysis pipelines of different surveys and the quality cuts that we apply here.
 These effects are particularly strong at high redshift where lags abut our upper observational limit of $1000 \; \dayu$ observer-frame lags.
 We make no attempt to model these selection effects, and so defer any interrogation of the black hole population properties to future work.